freerange/site/soups/blog/two-factor-authentication-with-multiple-devices.snip.markdown

 :author: james-mead
 :created_at: 2014-10-20 11:58:00 +01:00
 :updated_at: 2014-10-20 11:58:00 +01:00
-:page_title: Sharing Credentials with Two-factor Authentication
+:page_title: Two-factor Authentication with Multiple Devices